darsyn/ip/README.md

 Type::addType('ip', 'Darsyn\IP\Doctrine\IpType');
 ```

-If you are using [Symfony](http://symfony.com), then add the following to you main configuration:
+If you are using [Symfony](http://symfony.com), then add the following to your main configuration:

 ```yaml
 doctrine: